andoco/objc-behaviortree/README.md

 Behavior trees can be built programatically, or by reading from a JSON file.

+# Requirements

+The project currently builds and runs successfully with:

+* Xcode 4.5
+* iOS 5.0+

 # Setup

 Clone the repository to a location on your machine, then: